reachsrirams/openstack-scripts/README.md

 ## Updating /etc/hosts file ##

 Since all configuration uses the name of the controller host, it is important to update `/etc/hosts` file on all the node to map an IP address to the controller host name.
-You can use the `update-etc-hosts.sh` script for this purpose.
+You can use the `util/update-etc-hosts.sh` script for this purpose.

 ## Removing OpenStack packages ##